 - The request is generated by the computer to be activated and copied to a thumb drive.

 - The thumb drive is taken to the nearby computer with internet access.

 - The nearby computer passes the request file to the central licensing server for approval.

 - After validating the license and the request, the central licensing server sends a response.

 - The thumb drive is used to copy the response back to the disconnected computer.

 The disconnected computer now has an encrypted license file approved with the fingerprint matching the hardware passed up in the request.

 What Happens if Internet Access Is Not Available At All?

-It is even possible to securely activate disconnected computers running in very remote locations, if telephone access is available.
-A volume license file containing all of the license parameters can be taken to the remote site along with the software installer.
-A simple exchange of numbers over the telephone can properly "approve" the volume license file for use on this specific computer.
+It is still possible to securely activate disconnected computers running in very remote locations if telephone access is available.
+A volume license file (see below) containing all of the license parameters can be taken to the remote site along with the software installer.
+A simple exchange of numeric codes over the telephone can properly "approve" the volume license file for use on this specific computer.
 In this case, two license files will be used on the activated computer.
 During application startup, the software will open/validate both license files to make sure everything matches.